 As a team, Drake matched a school record with nine shutouts, all by Litch.

-Six members of the team garnered All-MVC honors, led by Moklestad, who was honored as a first team All-MVC selection.
+Six members of the team garnered All-MVC honors, led by Moklestad, who was a first team All-MVC selection.

 Paige Dusek, Fisher and Litch collected both second team All-MVC and All-Freshman team recognition.
-Pulling in honorable mention laurels were senior Bailey Dorrington and redshirt junior Ali Walsh.
+Pulling in honorable mention laurels were Bailey Dorrington and Ali Walsh.

 Horner led the Bulldogs to a 9-9-1 mark in 2009.
-Earning first team All-MVC honors was senior Elizabeth Woerle, while fellow seniors Blair Nelson and Crystal Townley collected second team laurels.
-Receiving All-MVC honorable mention recognition were seniors Rachel Gielau and Melissa Lewis along with junior Bailey Dorrington.
-Moklestad was selected to the MVC All-Freshmen squad.
-Lewis also earned first team All-MVC Scholar-Athlete honors for the second consecutive year.
+Earning first team All-MVC honors was Elizabeth Woerle, while Blair Nelson and Crystal Townley collected second-team laurels.
+Receiving All-MVC honorable mention recognition was Rachel Gielau and Melissa Lewis along with Bailey Dorrington.
+Moklestad was selected to the MVC All-Freshman squad.
+Lewis also earned first-team All-MVC Scholar-Athlete honors for the second consecutive year.

 In Horner’s first season leading the Bulldogs, Drake posted an 8-10-1 mark in 2008, including a 4-2 record in the MVC.
-Senior Katie Sauer was tabbed a first team All-MVC selection, while then senior Jenny Schroeder, Woerle and Townley were chosen second team All-MVC selections.
-Nelson and Lewis gained honorable mention all-league accolades, while freshmen Samantha Knosby and Danielle Figliola were named to the All-MVC Freshman team.
+Katie Sauer was tabbed a first team All-MVC selection, while Jenny Schroeder, Woerle and Townley were chosen second-team All-MVC.
+Nelson and Lewis gained honorable mention all-league accolades, while Samantha Knosby and Danielle Figliola were named to the All-MVC Freshman team.